sakashyap/fast-lowcalrecipes/README.md

 ## Interesting Aggregates

-For this plot, we began by standard-normalizing all our relevant nutrient columns and then grouped them by rating (1-5).
-We plotted this as a bar chart to visualise the overall nutrient composition of recipes in each rating group.
+To better understand how nutritional composition varies across recipe ratings, we first applied min-max normalization to all relevant nutrient columns, ensuring comparability across different scales.
+We then grouped the data by rating (1–5) and plotted the average nutrient values for each group.

+While most nutrient levels remain relatively consistent across ratings, a subtle but notable trend emerges with calories: higher-rated recipes tend to have slightly lower normalized calorie values.
+This suggests that users may prefer recipes that are lighter in calories, potentially indicating a preference for healthier options.

 <iframe
   src="assets/aggplot.html"